 High Technology Lens Implants

-Toric lens implants are available to correct astigmatism as well as Multifocal lens implants that can allow patients to be free from distance and reading glasses after cataract surgery..
+Toric lens implants are available to correct astigmatism as well as Symfony extended range of vision lens implants that will decrease patients need for bifocals and reading glasses after cataract surgery.

 Recovery from Cataract Surgery